Out of Shadows

 Out of Shadows is a 2010 children's historical novel by Jason Wallace, published by Andersen Press on 28 January 2010.
 Set in 1980s Zimbabwe, the story follows white teenager Robert Jacklin at a prestigious boarding school as he confronts bullying, anti-black racism, his own morality and the political instability of the time.
 His debut novel, it is partly inspired by Wallace's own experiences attending a boarding school in Zimbabwe after the civil war.
 The novel was rejected by publishers one hundred times before being published by Andersen Press.
 The novel received favourable reviews and won the 2010 Costa Book Award for Children's Book, the 2011 Branford Boase Award and the 2011 UKLA Book Award.
 It was also shortlisted for the 2010 Booktrust Teenage Prize and the 2011 Carnegie Medal.

 Synopsis

 In 1983, thirteen-year-old Robert Jacklin arrives from England at Haven School, an elite boys' boarding school in Zimbabwe.
 He is the son of a British intellectual attached to the British Embassy.
 Robert befriends Nelson Ndube, one of the few black pupils at the school, but eventually turns to the white elite of the school instead in an effort to find safety and acceptances.
-Many of the white students, particularly Ivan Hascott, are racist bullies who are still angered that the country's white minority lost power to the its black majority after the recent civil war.
+Many of the white students, particularly Ivan Hascott, are racist bullies who are still angered that the country's white minority lost power to its black majority after the recent civil war.
 Robert wrestles with his conscience while becoming drawn into their ideology and practices.
 Ivan's family has suffered during Robert Mugabe's rise to power, and Ivan pressures Robert into joining his quest for revenge on black Africans.
 Robert becomes disturbed by Ivan's increasingly violent behavior.